parsavares/ts-insight/README.md

 We welcome contributions!
 Please feel free to open an issue or submit a pull request.

-## Contributing

-We welcome contributions!
-Please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the GNU General Public License v3.0.